julienreszka/julienreszka/README.md

 ## Timeless principles

-- People who acknowledge their failures and change their ways will be not doomed to fail again and again.
+- People who acknowledge their failures and change their ways will be not doomed to fail forever.

 ## Notes